nirgoldberg/htmline-starter/README.md

 ## Copyright

-HTMLine Starter WordPress Theme, Copyright 2017 [HTMLine](http://www.htmline.com) HTMLine Starter Theme is distributed under the terms of the GNU GPL
+HTMLine Starter WordPress Theme, Copyright 2017 [HTMLine](http://www.htmline.com)
+HTMLine Starter Theme is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by